 Xenograft Mouse Models for Pancreatic Cancer

-Alfa Cytology is a leading biology contract research organization (CRO).
+Alfa Cytology is a leading preclinical research service provider.
 We have extensive experience constructing transplantation models for pancreatic cancer (PC).
 Based on our comprehensive expertise in this area and advanced technology platform, we can develop various PC xenograft models for our customers for research and preclinical purposes.

 Overview of Transplantation Models